TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/rust/index.md

 {% endraw %}

-Binary Search in Rust was written by:
+[Binary Search](https://sampleprograms.io/projects/binary-search) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Andrew Johnson

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2020 18:37:05.
 The solution was first committed on Oct 03 2020 14:05:42.
 As a result, documentation below may be outdated.